erkanyeter/demo_blog/packages/lingo/releases/0.0.1/README.md

             contact.php
 ```

-This function load a language file from your <kbd>app/lingo</kbd> folder.
+This function loads a language file from your <kbd>app/lingo</kbd> folder.

 ```php
 new Cookie;